jagerber48/sciform/docs/source/options.rst

 the uncertainty is shown in brackets after the value as ``123.456(789)``.
-Here the ``(789)`` in parentheses is meant to be "matched up" with the finaly three digits of the value so that the 9 in the uncertainty is understood to appear in the thousandths place.
+Here the ``(789)`` in parentheses is meant to be "matched up" with the final three digits of the value so that the 9 in the uncertainty is understood to appear in the thousandths place.
 This format is described in the
 `BIPM Guide Section 7.2.2 <https://www.bipm.org/documents/20126/2071204/JCGM_100_2008_E.pdf/cb0ef43f-baa5-11cf-3f85-4dcd86f77bd6#page=37>`_.